Lucoero/QRNG_With_QC/README.md

 After that you can just run *main.py* on default variables and you will obtain some sequences as txts in the *Outputs* folder.
 Though we recommend to check first the number of qbits used, the length of the bitstring desired as well as the backends used.
 If you dont need the AWS computers you can just switch off their methods in *main* and use only IBM Computers.

-### Analyse the Bitstrings ###
+### Analyze the Bitstrings ###
-Given that you have some bitstrings stored as *main.py* produces them, you can use *main_Data.py* to analyse them and put the log results for each computer in the *Data_Processing* folder.
+Given that you have some bitstrings stored as *main.py* produces them, you can use *main_Data.py* to analyze them and put the log results for each computer in the *Data_Processing* folder.
 You only need to execute *Data_Processing* given the strings' path as a variable.
 We left the results of our analysis in a subfolder called *Thesis Results*, so feel free to check it before doing anything to see what to expect.

 To execute the Second Order Test you need to create the sequences mixed via the *Mix_Sequences* method.
 Then you can do the test by calling *KS_Shen_Test*.
 The output will be the p-values obtained, as well as de distrutions created.
 Both will be in the *KS_Results* folder by default.